Origins of Brigid’s Way

-Why this pilgrimage route at this time?
+Why this Pilgrimage at this time?

-They also saw that this pilgrimage had the capacity to awaken people to the consciousness of Brigid, who in all her different forms, Goddess, pre-Reformation Saint and wise woman, represents the divine feminine within the traditions of this land and belongs to the whole population of this country.
+They also saw that this Pilgrimage had the capacity to awaken people to the consciousness of Brigid, who in all her different forms, Goddess, pre-Reformation Saint and wise woman, represents the divine feminine within the traditions of this land and belongs to the whole population of this country.

-Dolores and Karen’s story of hearing Brigid’s call
+The Story of hearing Brigid’s call

 At Tara we met Sandra Nelson, a wonderful healer, who shared a vivid dream she had had a few nights previously.
-In it she is on the Hill of Tara standing before a portal-like doorway when a representative of the family who have been the guardians of the Hill for centuries hands her a Brigid’s Cross through the doorway.
-She accepts the traditional woven cross and the dream ends.
+In it, she is on the Hill of Tara standing before a portal-like doorway when a representative of the family who have been the guardians of the Hill for centuries hands her a Brigid’s Cross through the doorway, she accepts the traditional woven cross and the dream ends.

 The next day during her first 3 healing sessions the word ‘cam-in-o’ keeps repeating in her heart.
 Each time she asks if her client knows what it means and she receives a similar answer.

 ‘Isn’t that the Camino – the Spanish pilgrim pathway?’
 Instinctively she knows that it is not that but it looks like path that runs outside Maguire’s gift shop at the Hill of Tara.
 Then Dolores and I begin to explain that we are here to research Brigid’s Way, a reconnection with the ancient pilgrim route that continues from the Hill of Slane right outside where we were standing at Tara along the path by Maguire’s.
 This was such a huge sign for us that we were indeed following our hearts.
 Sally Cox, who owns Lisnawilly estate on the outskirts of Dundalk astonished us when she shared how the late Harold O’Sullivan, a local historian, had confirmed that a small part of the ancient Brigid pilgrim pathway from Faughart to Kildare passed through her land.